 The user brings a phone within range of a multiple-AP infrastructure.
 Before connecting to the 802.11 network, the phone scans to discover the available APs, by sending Probe Requests, ANQP or other public action frames, etc.

-This is for infrastructure that can do multi-AP steering.
-A single AP multi-band might do that.

 Use case splits: previously visited network might imply re-use of the same MAC address, or there might be a feature to change MAC address anyway

 Use case splits: device might have an SLA “agreement” with a previously visited network